Formula for (Digital) Change

 4. Digital Leadership could be a digital agency, consultant, mentor/coach, or other measures.
 It is most often an outside set of eyes.

-5. Extensive corporate research, discussed in the book Leading Digital by George Westerman c.s., revealed that Digital Masters excel through digital leadership: they have a strong overarching vision, excellent governance across silos, initiate many digital initiatives generating tangible business value, and create a strong digital culture.
+5. Extensive corporate research, discussed in the book Leading Digital by George Westerman c.s., revealed that Digital Masters excel through digital leadership: they have a strong overarching vision, excellent governance across silos, initiate many digital initiatives generating tangible business value, and create a robust digital culture.

 References:

-• Beckhard, R 1969 Organization Development: Strategies and Models, Addison-Wesley, Reading, MA.
+• Beckhard, R. 1969 Organization Development: Strategies and Models, Addison-Wesley, Reading, MA.

 • Dannemiller, K. D., and Jacobs, R. W. (1992).
 Changing the way organizations change: A revolution of common sense.
 The Journal Of Applied Behavioral Science, 28(4), 480-498.